Multi-Access-Edge-Computing-Playground/Python_RTDE_to_Universal_Robots/README.md

 - navigate to examples and copy the URP-Datei "rtde_control_loop" into the folder you recently created (e.g. C:\Users\Fabian\URSIM_UR10_programs)
 - now open Docker on your PC and start/restart "dockursim" and locate to this link on your Browser: http://localhost:8080/
 - first of all you have to power on the robot before create programs.
-Therefor you type "Power off" in the bottom left corner of the simulation and type "on" and "start"
+Therefore you type "Power off" in the bottom left corner of the simulation and type "on" and "start"
 - load Program now and choose "rtde_control_loop.urp" and click "open"
 - you are now able to configure a Program for the roboter in the navigation point "Program"
 ![URSim.png](URSim.png)